developerwaleed/Portfolio/README.md

 > Added Form.
 > All the fonts, colors and design is from "FIGMA TEMPLATE 3".

+Milestone 4:
+>Added Transitions to the Buttons, Arrows, Social media icons

 ## Built With

 - HTML, CSS